Stem Cells for Health & Longevity with Christian Drapeau

 Sometimes it makes me think of, I'm sure you've heard the story of this Hungarian

-that realized that on days when he was, we're in 1850,
+Speaker:on days when he was, we're in:Speaker:

 on days where you go from the autopsy room to the delivery room,